nisaruj/indiv-game/README.md

 # Indiv Game

-Repo will be changed later.
+Repo name will be changed later.

 ## Getting Started